 Qualifying Exams, Defenses, and Committee Meetings

-- UPDATED: All policy restrictions on remote participation by committee members in SEAS PhD qualifying exams and defenses are suspended through at least July 31, 2020.
-Remote participation by the student, committee members (and for defenses, any guests) is required -- pending future guidance, so that you can plan please assume this will be the case through May 31, 2020 at the least.
+- 2021 UPDATE: All policy restrictions on remote participation by committee members in SEAS PhD qualifying exams and defenses are suspended through at least October 31, 2021.
+Remote participation by the student, committee members (and for defenses, any guests) is required as long as Harvard's remote-work directive is in place -- pending future guidance, so that you can plan please assume this will be the case through the summer 2021.

 - G3+ committee meetings can take place via videoconference.
-Expectations regarding timing are relaxed; check with you committee members on how they would like to proceed.
+Expectations regarding timing are relaxed; check with your committee members on how they would like to proceed.

 - Zoom videoconferencing is recommended for all such oral exams and meetings; see https://huit.harvard.edu/remote .

 The Office of Academic Programs will assume that any quals and defenses already scheduled will proceed unless we hear otherwise from you; mail email@example.com if you are scheduling or changing the date of a defense or qual exam, or firstname.lastname@example.org with general inquiries.
 And watch your email for updates!

 - With a typical recent laptop or iPhone, one can either share presentation slides or point the camera at a whiteboard or chalkboard.